 Calendula compresses are extremely useful in the treatment of sties.
 Use often until sore is healed.

 Weak eyes and blurred vision can be a sign of liver malfunction.
 A good diet with lots of vitamin A can really help.
-A healthy drink recipe for the eyes includes a cup of carrot juice, a cup of eyebright tea, a tablespoon of wheat germ, a teaspoon of powdered rosehips, a teaspoon of honey, a teaspoon of sesame seeds, a teaspoon of brewer's yeast, and a teaspoon of ground kelp.
+A healthy drink recipe for the liver and eyes includes a cup of carrot juice, a cup of eyebright tea, a tablespoon of wheat germ, a teaspoon of powdered rosehips, a teaspoon of honey, a teaspoon of sesame seeds, a teaspoon of brewer's yeast, and a teaspoon of ground kelp.

 There are many ways to improve vision.
 Blink regularly.
 Change your focus every five minutes when driving or using the computer.
 Massage the temples and skin between the brows frequently when doing any close-up work.
 Squeeze eyes shut and then open them wide, ten or fifteen times to increase blood flow to the eyes.